wonas2dosgwr3/measurevaluenotmoney/README.md

 >> ***- <ins>Down The Long Hills</ins>, Louis L'Amour, 1968.
 Chap 10***

 ## ***Part 6.<br>Even Lars K. Ahlstrom.***
-### ***"Out of this almost impenetrable fores4t, Lars K. Ahlstrom early in the century made a clearing and built himself a home.
+### ***"Out of this almost impenetrable forest, Lars K. Ahlstrom early in the century made a clearing and built himself a home.
 He was a Swede who came in from the ocean after a shipwreck, saw the beach forest, and liked it.
 I met him on one trip and found him as refreshing as his accent.
 Now his ranch is in the Olympic Park."***
 >> ***- <ins>My Wilderness: The Pacific West</ins>, William O. Douglas, United States Supreme Court Justice 1939-1975, 1960.
 Chap II,"Pacific Beach"***

 ## ***Part 7.***<br>***Paranoid of trespassing!!!
 In banana republic land!
 Ricardo Güiraldes for President!!!***